simonem/PhD_Thesis/introduction.md

 > RQ2: How tangible and playful interaction with digital information can help in engaging reflection processes?

-> RQ3: How digital manufacturing and open source hardware and software can inform rapid prototyping of embodied, sensor-based human-computer interfaces for capturing and visualising reflection-useful data?
+> RQ3: How digital manufacturing and open source hardware and software can inform rapid prototyping of sensor-based human-computer interfaces for capturing and visualising reflection-useful data?

 While the first two questions aim at investigating the design of systems to support with technology the tasks of capturing and re-creating work experiences; the third question investigates how technology toolkits and open-source communities can ease the prototyping phase, shortening the time for production of working prototypes to be used during evaluations.
 Prototypes lies at the roots of the user-center design methodology adopted in this PhD work, yet prototyping tangible and embodied user interfaces is a complex task that involves a mix of hardware, software and product design skills.